suixinsuo/olympus-protocol/docs/GettingStarted.md

 > Metamask launch the transaction but it fails as out of gas:

-Functions that use reimbursable require little more of gas than default proposed.
-Increase the amount manually in metamask.
+Some functions that use certain components such as the Reimbursable component require more gas than the default estimation.
+Increase the amount manually in metamask (~10-25% should be enough).

 > Revert:

-Before metamask opens a error that transaction will appear will revert.
-90% of the cases is true, 10% may still succeed the transaction, but that will be more special issue.
+Before metamask opens, an error that the transaction will revert will appear.
+90% of the cases this is a correct estimation, but 10% of the time the transaction may still succeed.
+That will be a more special issue.

-If you need to debug a revert try to:
+If you need to debug a reverting transaction try to:
- - Reproduce the issue in test cases first.
+ - Reproduce the issue in unit test cases first.
- - Check the view values (make all attributes of contract public), make manually step by step in a paper to find out what is the issue.
+ - Check the view values (make all attributes of contract public), manually make the calculation step by step on a paper to find out what the issue is.
- - Copy the function is reverting and make copies of it (func2, func3, func4) connecting a line in each version.
-So you can figuerout which line and why is reverting.
+ - Copy the function which is reverting and make copies of it (func2, func3, func4) connecting a line in each version.
+So you can figure out which line of code is reverting and why.

 Testing revert on remix can get tiresome if you have many steps before the issue happen, try to create shortcuts and simplify your code to make remix testing easier.